 Worryingly, the preservative methylisothiazolinone, or MI, which can cause swelling, rashes and blistering, is often found in cleansing wipes – shockingly it’s even found in baby wipes.
 Read more about MI.

-Those nasties you need to watch out for:
+The ingredients you need to watch out for

 - Alcohol denat (ethanol or ethyl alcohol)